 3. “I demand my break right now!”

-Florida has no meal or break laws for people over 18 years of age and neither does Federal Law.
+Florida has no meal or break laws for people over eighteen years of age and neither does Federal Law.
 However, Federal Law does provide some guidance as to whether or not an employee should be paid during these times.
-Short breaks are usually 20 minutes or less and should be counted as hours worked.
-Genuine meal breaks are usually 30 minutes or more and do not need to be compensated as work time.
-Meal breaks are considered genuine and unpaid as long as you are completely relieved of your duties during the meal break.
-If you are required to do any duties (even something as minor as answering a phone), the break cannot be considered a meal or lunch period, and you must be paid for the time.
+Short breaks are usually twenty minutes or less, and should be counted as hours worked.
+Genuine meal breaks are usually thirty minutes or more, and do not need to be compensated as work time.
+Meal breaks are considered genuine and unpaid, as long as you are completely relieved of your duties during the meal break.
+If you are required to perform any duties (even something as minor as answering a phone), the break cannot be considered a meal or lunch period, and you must be paid for the time.

 4. “I exercised my First Amendment rights.”

 Your First Amendment right to free speech is not absolute in the workplace.
 The Constitution allows private companies to regulate speech and even bar political discussion entirely.
 Public employees are more protected by free-speech rules, but even those are very limited.
-Otherwise, you CAN be fired in Florida for your speech (including political speech) in the workplace or outside the workplace.
-You CAN’T be fired for speaking on behalf of coworkers in order to improve work conditions or for objecting to something illegal, but you should make sure you’re protected BEFORE you speak out.
+Otherwise, you CAN be fired in Florida for your speech (including political speech) in the workplace, or outside the workplace.
+You CANNOT be fired for speaking on behalf of coworkers in order to improve work conditions, or for objecting to something illegal, but you should make sure you are protected BEFORE you speak out.